-Strat PLAN Timeframe Short: 1-5 yrs Med: 5-10 yrs Long: 10-15 yrs \$: Already budgeted/using existing resources \$\$: \$20,000-100,000 \$\$\$: >\$100,000 Responsibility (Department) Strat egy 3.
-Inventory and manage trees as municipal assets 3A Inventory District-owned trees that will be proactively managed, including street trees in Business Improvement Areas and park trees in or along highest-use parks and trails to include: • Species • Diameter at breast height • Date planted (if available) • Tree condition • Size class at maturity • Value and add the inventoried trees to the District's asset management system Med \$\$ Parks 3B Develop an operational asset management plan for urban forest operations to assist in the transition to preventative maintenance and risk management programs for trees in highest-use areas Med \$\$ Parks and Finance (Climate & Environment) 3C Develop an inventory and assessment framework to prioritize restoration and other investment in natural area parks that rates factors such as tree equity score, recreation value, aesthetics, cultural/heritage value, access, visibility, biodiversity value, control of invasive species, and fuel hazards to establish a numeric score for each area Long \$\$ Climate & Environment Strat egy 4.
+Strat egies and actions Timeframe Cost Responsibility Goal 1 PLAN Short: 1-5 yrs Med: 5-10 yrs Long: 10-15 yrs \$: Already budgeted/ using existing resources \$\$: \$20,000-100,000 \$\$\$: >\$100,000 (Department) Strate egy 3.
+Inventory and manage trees as municipal assets ЗА Inventory District-owned trees that will be proactively managed, including street trees in Business Improvement Areas and park trees in or along highest-use parks and trails to include: Species Diameter at breast height Date planted (if available) Tree condition Size class at maturity Value Med \$\$ Parks and add the inventoried trees to the District's asset management system 3B Develop an operational asset management plan for urban forest operations to assist in the transition to preventative maintenance and risk management programs for trees in highest-use areas Med \$\$ Parks and Finance (Climate & Environment) 3C Develop an inventory and assessment framework to prioritize restoration and other investment in natural area parks that rates factors such as tree equity score, recreation value, aesthetics, cultural/heritage value, access, visibility, biodiversity value, control of invasive species, and fuel hazards to establish a numeric score for each area Long \$\$ Climate & Environment Strate egy 4.
 Evaluate and provide sufficient resources to sustain urban forest management activities 4A Develop life cycle costing for the management of trees in highest-use areas that includes costs for planting, maintenance, removal and stump grinding, and replacement, and adjust operational budgets accordingly Med \$\$\$ Parks (Finance) 4B Explore opportunities to improve service levels that integrate increased annual operational budget impacts for each new tree added to the District inventory of trees in highest-use areas (as aligned with life cycle costing described in Action 4A) Med \$\$\$ Parks and Planning 4C Evaluate capacity for tree management within the organization to determine the appropriate staffing for permitting and public tree management Med \$\$\$ Parks and Planning 4D Evaluate the option of an Urban Forester position to manage boulevard trees.
 Specifically: Coordinate contracts for urban tree management Respond to resident requests for service Conduct risk inspections Assist in the implementation of the UFMP Med \$\$ Parks